eepgwde/appium-boilerplate/README.md

 The .conf.ts files are the capabilities parameters

+### iOS

+iOS has a different type of selector because XPath is not fully supported, so this does not work

+  '*//XCUIElementTypeButton[contains(@name,"Cookie")]'

+and has to be replaced by this construction

+   const selector = `type == 'XCUIElementTypeSwitch' && name CONTAINS 'Cookie'` const switch = `-ios predicate string:${selector}`
+   await $(switch).click()

 ### Tester Tools

 The keys() method does not work on W3C servers, one must use performActions().
-I have added a class Actions0 to do the formating.
+I have added a class Actions0 to do the formatting.
 This now has a full W3C Actions key, KeyUp, KeyDown implementation.

-It will also snapshot the XML pages to a directory ./pages/ on AppScreen.source().dump() It will also take an image capture of the screen.
+It will also take a snapshot of XML pages to a directory ./pages/ on AppScreen.source().dump() It will also take an image capture of the screen.
 The debugger has been extended and can return a programmatic page object that can be interacted with.